 An age-old dilemma for business owners all over the world – whether they should outsource the work or hire in-house.
 And email development is certainly not an exception here.
-While many companies choose to get their emails developed from an agency or freelancer, there are others who prefer having an in-house team.
+While many companies choose to get their emails developed from full service email marketing agency or freelancer, there are others who prefer having an in-house team.

 So, how do you judge what’s right for you?

 Well, there are some key factors that influence this decision.
 Let’s understand them one by one.